-North Dakota Flags.
+- North Dakota Flags.
 Reproductions of the North Dakota flag are required by law to adhere to the official design and industry color chart codes provided by the state historical society.
-Flags purchased by a state entity or a political subdivision must substantially meet the requirements of N.D.C.C. § 54-02-02.

-American Flags.
-Under N.D.C.C. § 44-08-22, American flags purchased by a state entity or any political subdivision must be manufactured in the United States; this requirement does not apply to the purchase of items that portray the likeness of a flag.
+Flags purchased by a state entity or a political subdivision must substantially meet the requirements of N.D.C.C. § 54-02-02. - American Flags.
+Under N.D.C.C. § 44-08-22, American flags purchased by a state entity or any political subdivision must be manufactured in the United States; this requirement does not apply to the purchase of items that portray the likeness of a flag. - United States Flags made from hemp.
+See 2023 House Concurrent Resolution (HCR) 3004.